Rule 5101:9-22-16 | Employee access to confidential personal information.

 (1) Responding to a request from an individual for the list of the confidential personal information the agency maintains on that individual;

-(2) Responding to a request for confidential personal information or records about an individual, submitted by someone other than the individual who is the subject of the information, but only if the applicable confidentiality provisions contain an exception that permits the employee to access and disclose the individual's information/records to a third party;
+(2) Responding to a request for confidential personal information or records about an individual, submitted by someone other than the individual who is the subject of the information, but only if the applicable confidentiality provisions contain an exception that permits the employee to access and disclose the individual's information/records to the requesting party;

-(13) Human resource matters (for example, hiring, promotion, demotion, discharge, salary/compensation issues, leave requests/issues, time card approvals/issues);
+(7) Human resource matters (including but not limited to hiring, promotion, demotion, discharge, salary/compensation issues, leave requests/issues, and time card approvals/issues);

-(14) Complying with an executive order or policy;
+(8) Complying with an executive order or policy that applies to ODJFS;

-(15) Complying with an agency policy or a state administrative policy issued by the department of administrative services, the office of budget and management, or other similar state agency;
+(9) Complying with a state-wide administrative policy issued by the Ohio department of administrative services, the office of budget and management, or other similar state of Ohio agency;

-(17) Research in the furtherance of agency specific programs in so far as allowed by statute.
+(11) Research in the furtherance of agency specific programs in so far as allowed by federal and state law.

 (D) Confidentiality statutes and administrative rules.